[iMovie Tutorial] How to Compress Video in iMovie

 Step 3.
 Choose a high compression codec HEVC as output codec.
 When the video is loaded, an Output Profile window appears, choose MP4 Video (HEVC, AAC), and click OK.
 HEVC will compress your resulting file with at least 50% size off while keeping intact quality loss.
 It's a lossless compression.
 If your ultimate device or platform doesn't support HEVC codec, pick up H264 with best compatibility.

 Step 4.
-Cut video length (lossless compression, as well).
-Click Edit button with a scissor-shaped icon under the video info part > Enable Trim to freely set the start time and End Time to shorten your video length, or drag the slider to the video section you want to keep.
+Simply drag file size slider bar.
+Then cut video length (lossless compression, as well).
+Enable Trim to freely set the start time and End Time to shorten your video length, or drag the slider to the video section you want to keep.

 Step 5.
 Adjust video resolution, bit rate, frame rate, etc. (lossy compression).
 On the video info window, tap the gear-shaped Settings button to get more options to tweak your video parameters for smaller file sizes.
 Generally speaking, compress 4K to 1080p, lower frame rate from 120FPS/60FPS to 30FPS, and adjust bit rate.
 These will further compress your video at high compression ratio.
 Keep in mind that do not lower down them too much.
 Or the small size will come at the price of poor quality.